United defeats lawsuit by passenger arrested at Heathrow

 2 Min Read

-NEW YORK, Aug 1 (Reuters) - United Airlines on Tuesday won the dismissal of a false imprisonment lawsuit by a longtime frequent flier who was arrested at London Heathrow Airport after missing her connecting flight and refusing to leave a United lounge.
+NEW YORK (Reuters) - United Airlines on Tuesday won the dismissal of a false imprisonment lawsuit by a longtime frequent flier who was arrested at London Heathrow Airport after missing her connecting flight and refusing to leave a United lounge.

 Sharon Charles Cooper said she was handcuffed and held for 18 hours by London police on Aug.
 25, 2014 while trying to return home from an African safari.